colbyn/colbyn/README.md

 Personally I, the author (Colbyn Wadman), have been messing around with miscellaneous problems concerning text processing and text rendering (in one form or another) for a very long time and—as far as the POC has demonstrated—it’s good to see something interesting come from it, and when I release my work, I hope you’ll be pleased with the results. 🤞

+# Current Status

+## 2025-2-3

+**Taking a break:**

+I’ve hardly been productive this past week or so.

+Overall, it’s probably time for me to take a break from computers and all online activities in general, to renew my energy and refresh my thoughts.

+While preparing for such, I’m looking for some topics to ponder.
+I'm considering historical examples of community building and perhaps social entrepreneurship.
+Which I thought I’d write some [miscellaneous notes]( COMMUNITY-BUILDING.md ) on based on what I’ve read in the past.
+Perhaps when I return I’ll turn it into something interesting.

+- **FILE:** [COMMUNITY-BUILDING.md]( COMMUNITY-BUILDING.md ) — some little known history.

+**Regarding SuperSwiftMarkup:**

+With regard to the [SuperSwiftMarkup]( https://github.com/SuperSwiftMarkup ) projects, people have said they'd use this in their work if I develop it.
+But while its open to freeloaders I'm not developing it without some generosity.
+If you care about this work now is the time to **show some love via sponsoring the project**.

+All the best,

+Colbyn

 # Links